19hours/sg-statutes/Acts/Telecommunications Act.md

 (d) the public interest so requires,

-the Authority may (in lieu of an order or a financial penalty under subsection (1)(i) or (ii)) by notice in writing and without payment of any compensation, do all or any of the following:
+the Authority may (in lieu of an order or a financial penalty under subsection (1)(i) or (ii)) by notice in writing and without payment of any compensation or refund of any fee, do all or any of the following:

 (i) cancel the licence or part thereof;